edmundedgar/skeet-gateway/contract/ShadowDID.md

 If the contract detects multiple correctly-signed forks of the DID record, it will not return a value for `uncontroversialTip` or `uncontroversialVerificationAddress`.

 If you have a source that you trust to adjudicate between forks, it can call `blessUpdate(bytes32 did, bytes32 correctUpdate)` to specify the fork it considers correct.
 Any address can call this function to express an opinion.
 This can be an optimistic oracle system like UMA or reality.eth.
-Alternatively, if you trust the plc.directory website to publish correct data, you can use ChainLink or similar to send the value it found on ChainLink to a contract.
+Alternatively, if you trust the plc.directory website to publish correct data, you can use ChainLink or similar to send the value it found on plc.directory to a contract.

 You can then verify that an update is correct according to that source by calling `isUpdateConfirmedValidTip(did, updateHash, minChallengeSecs, trustedObservers)` where `trustedObservers` contains the address of the source you trust to adjudicate forks.